magore/hp85disk/README.md

 ## Parallel Poll Response circuit
   * Uses: Three chips 74HC05, 74HC32, 74HC595
-  * Parallel Poll Response must be less then 2 Microseconds therefore we use hardware to do it!
+  * Parallel Poll Response must be less than 2 Microseconds therefore we use hardware to do it!
   * @see Documents/HP85Disk.pdf for a hand drawn diagram